medic/cht-docs/content/en/contribute/code/repository-checklist.md

 - [ ] PRs reference related issues.
 - [ ] Commit formats follow the [guidelines]({{< ref "workflow/#commits" >}}).
 - [ ] Secrets are not part of the commit history or made public.
-- [ ] The `main` branch should contain the following files:
+- [ ] The `main` branch contains the following files:
     - `LICENSE` ([example](https://github.com/medic/cht-core/blob/master/LICENSE))
     - `README.md`

-### Testing
-- [ ] Unit tests cover the majority of the code.
-- [ ] If applicable, integration tests run to test the solution e2e.

-### CI/CD
-- [ ] Repo runs GitHub Actions CI with automated build and test on each PR.
 - [ ] `main` branch is always shippable.

 ### Code Reviews
 - [ ] The PR template contains a code review checklist.
 - [ ] A reviewer for a PR merge is enforced by policy.
+- [ ] A [linter](https://github.com/medic/eslint-config) is set up.

+The PR and issue template content can be adjusted according to the product's purpose.

+Additionally, the person who creates the repository might need to share repository access with appropriate teams (this may require admin access).

+## Items to consider when developing the CHT Product
+To ensure quality, the CHT Products should also follow the guidelines below:

+### CI/CD
+- [ ] Repository runs GitHub Actions CI with automated build and test on each PR.

+### Testing
-- [ ] [Linters](https://github.com/medic/eslint-config), unit tests and successful builds for PR merges are set up.
+- [ ] Unit tests and successful builds for PR merges are set up.
+- [ ] Unit tests cover the majority of the code.
+- [ ] If applicable, integration tests run to test the solution e2e.

 ### Observability
 - [ ] Application faults and errors are logged.